drhsqlite/fossil-mirror/www/env-opts.md

 FILENAME` may be used in conjunction with any other flags.

-`--case-sensitive BOOL`: Override the `case-sensitive` setting, which can override the native preferences of the platform: insensitive on WIndows, sensitive on Unix.
+`--case-sensitive BOOL`: Override the `case-sensitive` setting, which can override the native preferences of the platform for case sensitive file names: insensitive on Windows, sensitive on Unix.
+There are probably odd interactions possible if you mix case sensitive and case insensitive file systems on any single platform.
+This option or the global setting should be used to force the case sensitivity to the most sensible condition.

 `--chdir DIRECTORY`:

 `--comfmtflags NUMBER`: